-For years I had been using a modified Zen Cart codebase which worked well, was easily hackable but constantly frustrated me with bad system design, poor templating, low standards compliance and a bickering development community.
-It was stuck in the past but I made it work with my own modifications over time.
+For years I had been using a modified Zen Cart codebase which worked well and was easily hackable but constantly frustrated me with bad system design, poor templating, low standards compliance and a bickering development community.
+It was stuck in the past, but I made it work with my own modifications over time.

 - The skill set of developers working on and with the system

 - Intended use of the system (private, open source, licensed etc.)

 - The lifespan of the system

 Therefore I am saying it is not a case of “which methodology/programming language/framework etc. is best” but more a case of “what is this project and what technology will suit it best”.
 As I will explore below, I believe Magento made decisions based on what would be cutting edge, fresh and idealist instead of looking at what would suit a new open-source eCommerce system.

 So back to my story and I found an opportunity to use this new system.
 A project requiring product filtering, high numbers of orders, one-page checkout (which Magento does beautifully) and many addons that would require a lot of hacking in Zen Cart.
 I took the plunge and went with Magento.